 fruits will blossom as they do

 in old garden myths.
-It is written

 that the best reply to a text